Patients, caregivers and health care providers are all welcome to attend this free event. Registration is required.

 Why does a person develop epilepsy?
 This patient-centered overview will summarize the main types of seizures and provide an overview of epilepsy.

 The Epilepsy Center: The Next Step in Care

-Evelyn Tecoma, MD, PhD, professor of neurosciences and associate director of UC San Diego Health System Epilepsy Center
+Evelyn Tecoma, MD, PhD, professor of neurosciences and associate director of UC San Diego Health Epilepsy Center

 What types of specialized tests are available at comprehensive epilepsy centers?
 How does video-EEG monitoring help us individualize care?
 What types of professionals make up the epilepsy care team?
 Dr. Tecoma will answer these questions and more as she discusses the next steps in epilepsy care.

 Marc Norman, PhD, professor of psychiatry, UC San Diego Health Epilepsy Center

 If you’re having trouble with your memory, you’re not alone.
 It is quite common for individuals of all ages with epilepsy to notice memory problems.
 Whether they are being caused by disruptive seizures or anti-epileptic medications, Dr. Norman will discuss helpful strategies to minimize impact on daily activities.

 Medically Refractory Epilepsy: What are the Options?